myminseok/vmware-docs/tanzu-observability-wavefront.md

 # `cluster_name` variable for chart filter
-this variable is to list up cluster name available. following Query is provided by wavefront sample dashboard,
+this variable is to list up cluster name available. following Query is provided by wavefront sample dashboard, and will be used in the following chart.
 - variable Name: cluster_name
 - variable type: Dynamic
 - Field: Point Tag